Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 Second, we show that the lower bound is informative in our setting.
 As discussed in Section \ref{subsec:Relations-to-DTE-lit}, results from \citet{Lechner2009JBES} and \citet{LechnerandMiquel2009} imply the point identification of the TOT.
-We implement the sequential propensity score matching estimator of \citet{LechnerandMiquel2009} and find that enrollees earn \$351 more than non-enrollees in the third and fourth years post-enrollment.
+We implement the sequential propensity score matching estimator of \citet{LechnerandMiquel2009} and find that enrollees earn \$351 more than non-enrollees in the third and fourth years post-enrollment (also as discussed in Section \ref{subsec:Relations-to-DTE-lit}, developing an inference procedure for the \citealp{LechnerandMiquel2009} estimator by extending the \citealp{Abadie_Imbens2016} standard errors is outside the scope of this paper).
 Our lower bound estimate of \$348 is remarkably close and its 95 percent confidence interval comfortably contains \$351.
 We also construct an upper bound using Proposition \ref{prop:Sgeneral_ps_ub} in Appendix \ref{subsec:S-period-Generalization}.
 Its estimate is \$488, or nine percent; together, the two bounds pinpoint an informative range for the earnings effects.
 The tightness of the bounds results from the small number of later-enrollees relative to non-enrollees, so replacing the later-enrollees' potential earnings with other values will not have a major impact.
 The fact that the point-identified estimate is much closer to our lower bound than upper bound suggests that the counterfactual earnings of the later-enrollees are better approximated by the earnings of their non-enrollee replacements than by zero.